How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 • the appearance of white spots on the organs of vision;

-• strong changes in the structure of the retina and cornea.
+• severe changes in the structure of the retina and cornea.

 If these symptoms are detected, the vitrectomy procedure will not bring positive effects.